Highway Barriers for Road Construction and Work Zone Safety

 Compromising on safety can lead to severe injuries, fatalities, liability, and/or rework.
 [9] One example is a tragic and preventable 2011 incident which resulted in a serious injury resulting from engineers' choices to withhold Positive Protection.
 The incident and engineers' choices attracted statewide news coverage, numerous questions, concern for the safety of people constructing and maintaining the state's roads, and a $37.3 million settlement.
 This incident led to major safety reforms in 2019 through the enactment of a new law directing design engineers and contractors in the state to use Positive Protection to ensure worker safety.

-In addition, recent studies have found that higher levels of injuries on highway and infrastructure projects are also associated with rework and quality issues.
-[27] According to some industry estimates, the direct costs of rework on infrastructure projects amounts to over 5.7% of a project's total cost.
-[23] [26] In addition, rework often adversely affects project schedules, leading to overruns and delays.
-[25] For large infrastructure projects, this can mean millions of dollars in unexpected expenses.
+Direct costs of rework on infrastructure projects amounts to over 5.7% of a project's total cost, according to some industry estimates.
+[10] [12] In addition, rework often adversely affects project schedules, leading to overruns and delays.
+[11] For large infrastructure projects, this can mean millions of dollars in unexpected expenses.

 "An undeniable feature that contributed to both NCRs [non-conformances and rework] and safety incidents was human error [on infrastructure, rail, and building projects]; the fragility of human beings inexorably ensures that errors will occur...